vastilab/vastilab.github.io/index.md

 ---

 **Vast Intelligence Lab (VIL)** is an independent research laboratory founded by Wenhao Wang in Sydney, Australia.
 The lab is dedicated to addressing frontier research challenges and disseminating its findings through top-tier conferences and journals.
-VIL currently comprises a team of around 10 members, with research interests spanning (multimodal) large language models, agentic AI, visual generation, reinforcement learning, and AI safety.
+VIL currently comprises a team of around 10 members, with research interests spanning (multimodal) large language models, agentic AI, visual generation, AI safety, and reinforcement learning.

 ### **Lab News**